 When will we have a new bishop?

-Providing the Standing Committee receives the consents for the consecration of the Bishop-Elect from a majority of the Bishops Diocesan of the Church and a majority of the Standing Committees of the dioceses, the consecration is scheduled for June 29, 2019.
+Providing the Standing Committee receives the consents for the consecration of the Bishop-Elect from a majority of the Bishops Diocesan of the Church and a majority of the Standing Committees of the dioceses, the consecration is scheduled for June 29, 2019 at the Mondavi Center in Davis.
 The Most Rev. Michael B. Curry, Presiding Bishop of The Episcopal Church, is the chief consecrator.